robb-j/r0b-blog/content/post/embed-jsdoc-comments-in-an-eleventy-website-with-ts-morph.md

 **better embedding** — I left the `apiDoc` shortcode quite brief on purpose, you might want a url-slug `id` in there or to use a different heading tag.

+**Actually use TypeScript** — The example `lib.js` is just JavaScript, you can of course use it with TypeScript too.
+I was just trying to keep things simple here.

 **More TypeScript integration** — There is a load more information in the TypeScript _AST_ that isn't being used, I tried getting it to generate code signatures before but didn't get very far.
 There are also some cool things that could be done with the "tags" in JSDoc comments, e.g. `@param`, maybe they could be processed more and put into HTML tables or something.

 **A library** — with some more iteration, and some interest, there could be a nice library/eleventy-plugin here to make this a lot easier in the future, it's quite a lot of code in this post 🙄.

-**work out the "hack" in eleventy.config.js** — I'm not sure how properly get the syntax highlighting to work without relying on the mutation of my `md` instance in there.
+**Work out the "hack" in eleventy.config.js** — I'm not sure how properly get the syntax highlighting to work without relying on the mutation of my `md` instance in there.

+**Configure the Watch Target** — there is only one entry-point here but with multiple you'll want too pass a glob pattern to `eleventyConfig.addWatchTarget` to make it reload when any of your source code changes.

 ---